 Innovative Homeownership Opportunities: The City and nonprofits could assist with home ownership initiatives through strategies such as down payment assistance, reduced lot-size requirements, and funding for housing remodeling.
-The City should place an emphasis on supporting populations that have been historically disenfranchised and discriminated against.
+The City should place an emphasis on supporting populations who have historically been disenfranchised and discriminated against.